pyrsia/pyrsia/docs/rfc/0000-template.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing Pyrsia users and new Pyrsia users.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+For implementation-oriented RFCs (e.g. for peer-to-peer networking technology stack), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.

 # Reference-level explanation